The weather is cooling, a sign that fall is coming… my favorite season!

 And I think there’s a lesson in it that ties into storytelling.
 It’s the opportunity to start a new chapter, to freshen up your own supply list.
 We’re no longer in school but there’s so much still to learn and be excited about.

 Make the most of the upcoming season – the sweaters and suede boots, the dreams of college football, and the foliage.
 Enjoy the Crayola-like colors, vivid and bright, and the opportunity to start fresh and anew.

 (And if you’re so inclined, buy that new jar of peanut butter too and enjoy that oddly satisfying first dip into the top… The opportunity comes only so often).

-Valerie Gordon is an award-winning television producer, content creator, and the founder of Commander-in-She, LLC.
+Valerie Gordon is an award-winning television producer, content creator, and the founder of The Storytelling Strategist and the Commander-in-She blog.
 She offers keynote presentations, group workshops, and virtual training, helping clients with the storytelling skills necessary to ascend the leadership ladder and create satisfying next chapters.